judasgutenberg/WebClipboard/README.md

 INSERT INTO `user`(email, password, created) VALUES ('your@email.com', 'your_encrypted_password', '2023-01-01');

-Then you will need to point to your database in a config.php file in the root with this structure:
+Then you will need to point to your database in a config.php file in the root with a structure based on this template:
 <code>
 &lt;?php